clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 #. **Required bundles**

-   The mixer tool requires that the :command:`mixer` and :command:`network-basic` bundles are installed.
+   The mixer tool requires that the :command:`mixer` bundle is installed.

 #. **Docker container**